bettergovph/govchain/docs/BLOCKCHAIN_EXPLORER.md

 # Blockchain Explorer

-A comprehensive blockchain explorer for the GovChain Cosmos blockchain that provides real-time monitoring of transactions, blocks, and network statistics.
+A comprehensive blockchain explorer for the OpenGovChain Cosmos blockchain that provides real-time monitoring of transactions, blocks, and network statistics.

 ## Features